WindyCitySDR/uhd-e300-dev/host/docs/usrp_x3x0_config.rst

 ----------------------------------------
 Please note that turning on real-time scheduling in your application **may lock up your computer** if the processor cannot keep up with the application.
-You should, in general, do not use real-time scheduling unless you need to.
+You should generally avoid using real-time scheduling unless you need to.

 Real-time scheduling is enabled via different methods depending on your application and operating system.
 In GNU Radio Companion, it can be turned on in